New online form for Principal Residence Land classification

 - promote equity among taxpayers by ensuring that those who meet their obligations are not disadvantaged compared with those who do not.

-2017-18 fees for Land Tax Search and Duties Administration
+Land Tax Search fee and Duties Administration fee for 2018-19

-The SRO's Duties Administration Fee for processing optional Duties Instruments will rise from $38.25 to $38.75 from 1 July 2017.
+From 1 July 2018, the State Revenue Office Duties Administration fee for processing optional Duties Instruments will rise from $38.75 to $39.50.

-The fee increases at 1 July each year in accordance with the CPI adjustment factor provided for under Section 5 of the Fee Units Act 1997.
+The increases occur as at 1 July each year in line with the CPI adjustment factor provided for under section 5 of the Fee Units Act 1997.

 Royal Assent for the Taxation and Related Legislation (Miscellaneous Amendments) Act 2017